learn-co-curriculum/nested-arrays-ruby/README.md

   ["Disney World", 28.385233, -81.563874]
 ]
 ```
+(The following formatting doesn't work on Chrome.
+The "Reading and Writing ..." and "Accessing Data from ..." look the same, with about 6 blank lines in between.)
 ## Reading and Writing with Nested Arrays

 ### Accessing Data from a Nested Array

-To access data from and add data to (i.e., "read and write") with a nested array, we use the same methods we've been using to deal with one-dimensional arrays.
+To access data from and add data to (i.e., "read and write") a nested array, we use the same methods we've been using to deal with one-dimensional arrays.

 Let's stick with our `students` and `nested_students` arrays for now.
 To grab an element out of the `students` array, we use bracket notation plus the index number of the element we want.